NativeScript/docs-v8/introduction.md

 - [Blank React template](https://github.com/NativeScript/nativescript-app-templates/tree/master/packages/template-blank-react)
 - [Blank Svelte template](https://github.com/NativeScript/nativescript-app-templates/tree/master/packages/template-blank-svelte)

-Creating your template is as simple as cloning the wanted template repository and modifying the source code to satisfy your business logic.
+Creating your template is as simple as cloning the chosen template repository and modifying the source code to satisfy your business logic.

 ```cli
 git clone https://github.com/NativeScript/template-blank-ts.git
 ```

-As of NativeScript 4.x.x the application templates have a mobile application structure so you could develop your template by following the standard developer workflow.
+As of NativeScript 4.x.x, the application templates have a mobile application structure, so you could develop your template by following the standard developer workflow.

 ```cli
 cd template-blank-ts